mvisonneau/docker-tailscale/README.md

-# tailscale-relay-over-k8s
+# docker-tailscale

-Run a tailscale agent on top of K8S
+Run Tailscale (agent/relay) in a container

 ```bash
 # Add the helm repository to your local client